Moses' Prayer for Healing (Numbers 12:13)

 From the narrow place I called out to God; God answered by expanding the confines of my being (Psalms 118:5).

 In contrast, Jewish medicine takes a more positive approach.
 Prevention is emphasized.
 As per Rambam's exhortation in his Treatise on Asthma, the physician should treat the patient, not the disease.
 The priority is the individual, not the system, and the individual is to be treated as an individual, that is to say, in a personalized manner, not according to a one-size-fits-all paradigm.
 An attempt is made to help the patient deal with his disease in positive, supportive ways whether a cure is feasible or not.
 Medical scientists are now catching on to this approach: realizing that the "war on cancer" was not being won, they are now looking for ways to turn cancer into a chronic disease that the patient can live with for many, many years, perhaps indefinitely, with a good quality of life.
 By employing the biopsychosocial model, Jewish medicine tries to make patients whole by paying attention to the spiritual, emotional, and social aspects of each person's being (refuat hanefesh urefuat haguf - a healing of the spirit and a healing of the body).
 Included among the benefits of spiritual healing are a bolstering of immunity, stimulation of the body's reparative processes, and restitution of a sense of well-being.
-Delving into a patient's social circumstances - living conditions in the neighborhood, problems with the habitat, access to sources of healthful foods and to community programs, personal relationships or lack thereof, mobility, financial resources, attitudes toward medicine and toward eating, etc. - can make a major difference with respect to therapeutic outcomes.
+Delving into a patient's social circumstances - living conditions in the neighborhood, problems with the habitat, access to sources of healthful foods and to community programs, personal relationships or lack thereof, mobility, financial resources, spirituality and religious beliefs, attitudes toward medicine and toward eating, etc. - can make a major difference with respect to therapeutic outcomes.
 In the current health care environment, however, it is rarely done, much less acted upon.

 In Jewish medicine, success is not measured by the size of one's practice, by the volume of surgery performed, by the location of one's office, or by the renown enjoyed by or the acclaim heaped upon the physician.
 Rather, it relates to the degree to which the physician has been able to conform to the norms of Jewish medicine.